Leticia Garcia Tiwari

 Leticia is a survivor of academia who left a PhD program in 2014 to pursue a growing interest in supporting families and advocating for children.
 She holds a Bachelor’s in Women’s and Gender studies from Temple University and a Master’s in Psychology with an emphasis in Translational Neuroscience from the University of Oregon.
 She has been recognized as a Harvard Fellow, National Hispanic Scholar and Fulbright Scholar, though she turned down the latter to accept a university fellowship.

-Leticia is certified by Hand-in-Hand Parenting, a non-profit that helps families build solid parent-child connection, emotional intelligence and heightened resiliency through gentle, playful, evidence-based parenting methods.
-Through her training, she learned how to help families develop healthy attachment and attunement through creative play, collaborative problem solving and active listening.
+Leticia is trained by Hand-in-Hand Parenting, a non-profit that helps families build solid parent-child connection, emotional intelligence and heightened resiliency through gentle, playful, evidence-based parenting methods.
+She also became certified as a postpartum doula through Mother Tree Doula Services.

-Leticia studied Trauma-Informed Yoga with SarahJoy Marsh at the Daya Foundation, where she learned about the effects of trauma on the nervous system as they relate to the practice of yoga and mindfulness.
-She has received both her 200-hour and 500-hour yoga teacher credentials.
-Leticia is a practicing Zen Buddhist and is currently being mentored for ordination as a lay zen teacher.
+Leticia has been meditating for 13 years.
+She studied Trauma-Informed Yoga with SarahJoy Marsh at the Daya Foundation, where she learned about the effects of trauma on the nervous system as they relate to the practice of yoga and mindfulness.
+Thereafter, she completed an advanced prenatal and postnatal training with Birthlight Yoga.
+She has obtained both 200 and 500-hour yoga teacher credentials.